|Program Sponsor:||CSU International Programs|

 April 1: Late Applicant Deadline

-Cost: Students pay the same tuition for CSU IP UK as the tuition paid for their home CSU campus.
-For more information on costs, including accommodations, travel and other expenses, see the Budget Sheet.
+Students pay the same tuition for United Kingdom: Kingston University as the tuition paid for their home CSU campus.
+For more information on costs, including accommodations, travel and other expenses, see the Budget Estimates above.

 With students from 150 countries, representing nations across the world, Kingston University is a truly multicultural university which welcomes around 1,500 international students each year.
 Kingston offers a comprehensive welcome program, an orientation and induction events to help students transition into their new life in the UK and at Kingston University.